 What to sow and grow in August

-Enjoy your garden this month while it’s still looking its best and there are so many delicious fruit and vegetables ready to eat.
-But August is also the time to start planning ahead if you want colourful autumn and winter blooms, or plenty of produce for your plate over the colder months.
+Enjoy your garden this month while it’s looking its best, there are so many delicious fruits and vegetables ripe and ready to eat.
+August is also the time to start planning ahead if you want colourful autumn and winter blooms, or plenty of produce for your plate over the colder months.